Zliten: Rubb

-Zliten during the Libyan Civil War (2011)
+Zliten during the First Libyan Civil War (2011)

-During the 2011 Libyan Civil War, Zliten was contested between forces loyal to Gaddafi, and opposition fighters who were trying to seize the strategically located city to allow them to advance to the capital, Tripoli.
+During the First Libyan Civil War, Zliten was contested between forces loyal to Gaddafi, and opposition fighters who were trying to seize the strategically located city to allow them to advance to the capital, Tripoli.
 In mid-June 2011, the Zliten uprising by rebel fighters against the military garrison in the city was crushed.
 The town was on the front line by July as rebels from Misrata continued their attempts to take control of the town from the loyalists based there, during the Battle of the Misrata frontline.
 In mid-July 2011, Zliten was the site of a massive pro-Gaddafi rally when thousands of Gaddafi supporters gathered on the main square in the city to show their support to the Libyan leader.

 On 5 August, the Libyan government claimed that NATO airstrikes killed 85 people, including 33 children, 32 women and 20 men, attacking a children's hospital near Zliten.
 Reporters were shown 30 bodies in a local morgue, including two children.
 Officials claimed that the rest of the bodies were taken to other hospitals, but this could not be independently confirmed.

 On 19 August 2011, the rebels made a major push and drove loyalist forces out of the city.

-Zliten during the Second Libyan Civil War
+Zliten during the Second Libyan Civil War (2014-2020)

 On January 7, 2016, during the Second Civil War, a truck bomb killed more than 60 police officers and wounded over 200 at a police training camp in the town.
 Wilayat al-Barqa, an affiliate of the Islamic State of Iraq and the Levant in Libya claimed responsibility for the attack.